The best Adobe Illustrator alternatives

 Reasons to avoid

 We reckon the best all-round alternative to Illustrator is Affinity Designer.
-First launched in 2014, this vector editor from British software company Serif has gradually grown in popularity and influence, and for good reason.
-Not only is it powerful and feature-rich, but its one-off purchase price (£48.99, discounts are sometimes available) is far cheaper than an Illustrator subscription.
+First launched in 2014, this vector editor has grown into a mature competitor.
+Not only is it powerful and feature-rich, but its one-off price ($69.99 for desktop, $18.49 for iPad) is far cheaper than Illustrator's subscription ($20.99 per month).

-Unencumbered by legacy code, the software tends to run a little faster than Illustrator, or a lot faster if you have a relatively new Mac (which is largely why it won an Apple Design Award).
-Can it do everything that Illustrator can?
-There are some gaps, which we detail in our Affinity Designer review, but generally, yes.
-Working with other designers who use Illustrator isn’t usually a problem either because Affinity Designer can import and export AI and PSD files.
+Unencumbered by legacy code, the software runs faster than Illustrator, especially on Macs (which is largely why it won an Apple Design Award).
+Working with Illustrator users isn't usually a problem either, as Affinity Designer can import and export AI and PSD files, along with numerous other formats.

 Specifications